-In addition to the personal privileged biographies of Alut’s and Kfar Ofarim founders, from a close observation on the written testimonies available on Alut’s founding group from Feinstein’s (2010) and Mishori’s (2014) books it is clear these parents had an abundance of social capital.
+In addition to the privileged personal biographies of Alut and Kfar Ofarim’s founders, from a close observation of the written testimonies available on Alut’s founding group from Feinstein’s (2010) and Mishori’s (2014) books, it is clear that these parents enjoyed an abundance of social capital.
 Feinstein (2010, p.
-248) who wrote about the history of autism and dedicates few pages to Israel writes: “Personal connections really helped.
+248), who, in his history of autism, dedicates a few pages to Israel, writes: “Personal connections really helped.
 Haim Tzadok, the Israeli Justice Minister, had a niece who was autistic.
-Leah Rabin [the spouse of Itzhak Rabin who was the prime minister from 1974 to 1977] who happened to be a relative of Mishori’s [Alut’s first CEO] agreed to serve as chairwoman of ALUT’s boards of directors”.
-Identifying the importance of social capital in establishing Alut, Feinstein demonstrate the close connection of the founders to the political and social elite of Israel.
+Leah Rabin [the spouse of Itzhak Rabin who was the prime minister from 1974 to 1977], who happened to be a relative of Mishori’s [Alut’s first CEO], agreed to serve as chairwoman of Alut’s board of directors.”
+Identifying the importance of social capital in establishing Alut, Feinstein demonstrates the close connection of the founders to the political and social elite of Israel.

-The last chapter of Mishori’s (2014) book regarding the social struggle of parents to secure service for their autistic children reveals the same picture.
-Rivka, for instance, who was interviewed for the book describes the parents who funded Alut “There was a group of very nice and educated people“ (Rivka, an interviewee, p.184; not an original emphasis DWD).
-Crossing this saying with a report sent from the psychiatric nursery at Sheba Medical Center, the location where Alut’s founders first met, to the ministry of health in 1977 describes 74% of children were from Ashkenazi descent and 32% of parents had some form of higher education (from a university, seminar, or professionals) (Malory, 1977).
-These percentages who were much higher than the general population (approximately 9% according to calculations from: the central bureau of statistics: Sicron, 1977) illustrate these parents were from Israel’s higher social classes.
+The last chapter of Mishori’s (2014) book regarding the social struggle of parents to secure services for their autistic children reveals the same picture.
+Rivka, for example, who was interviewed for the book, describes the parents who founded Alut, “There was a group of very nice and educated people” (Rivka, an interviewee, p.184; emphasis mine).
+This can be compared to a report sent from the psychiatric nursery at Sheba Medical Center, the location where Alut’s founders first met, to the Ministry of Health in 1977.
+This report indicates that 74% of children were of Ashkenazi descent and 32% of parents had some form of higher education (Malory, 1977).
+The percentage of educated people among Alut’s founders was much higher than in the general population (approximately 9% according to calculations from the Central Bureau of Statistics [Sicron, 1977]), illustrating that these parents were from Israel’s higher social classes.

-Given this respectful list, and the ties with the prime minster wife, Leah Rabin, it is not surprising the first public commission of Alut, established in 1975 included the highest financial elite of Israel (Figure 7.1) among them the managing directors of the three largest banks in Israel.
-These connections have continued throughout the years up until these days.
-For example, the CEO of Alut at the early 90’s Hodorof Péhéra was the wife of Ofer Hodorof the head BTC for business tourism and partial owner of the Dizenhouse tourist group (Haviv-Grin, n.d. b; Hazani, 2018); and Haya Granot a public council representative in 2020 at the residential and employment division of Alut, is David Granot’s Wife (Granot, 2008) who was in 2020 the temporary chairperson of Bezeq (the largest communication company in Israel) and at the board of other several other large companies (Magen, 2019 ; Perez, 2020).
-Alut was and is clearly entangled with the highest social, political, and financial elite of Israel.
+Given this illustrious list of elite individuals, and the ties with the then Prime Minister’s wife, Leah Rabin, it is not surprising the first public commission of Alut, established in 1975 included members of the highest financial elite in Israel (Figure 7.1), among them the managing directors of the three largest banks in Israel.
+These connections have persisted through the years and remain significant today.
+For example, the CEO of Alut in the early 90s, Hodorof Péhéra, was the wife of Ofer Hodorof, the head BTC for business tourism and partial owner of the Dizenhouse tourist group (Haviv-Grin, n.d. b; Hazani, 2018).
+Haya Granot, a public council representative in 2020 at the residential and employment division of Alut, is the wife of David Granot (Granot, 2008), who was, in 2020, the interim chairperson of Bezeq (the largest communications company in Israel) and on the board of several other large companies (Magen, 2019 ; Perez, 2020).
+Alut was, and is, clearly entangled with the highest social, political, and financial elite of Israel.